What is Life Cycle Assessment or LCA?

 LCA information can be complex and hard to understand.
 To provide more insight and more usable advice to consumers, Green NCAP presents LCA results in two ways:

-European LCA Results
+LCA Results & Fact Sheets

 LCA Interactive Tool